 There’s nothing quite like a warm mug of hot chocolate to chase away the winter blues.
-Why not host a party where yummy hot cocoa takes center stage?
-A DIY hot chocolate bar, where guests can assemble their own mugs of cocoa and add their favorite toppings, is a great way “chill” with friends.
+After an afternoon of shoveling, why not treat your family to a yummy hot cocoa bar?
+They can assemble their own mugs of cocoa and add their favorite toppings.
+It’s a great way “chill” together.
 Try these fun ideas:

 Organizing A DIY Hot Chocolate Bar